lanceman2/quickplot/README.md

 # Quickplot

-The Quickplot [home page](http://quickplot.sourceforge.net/) contains the lastest Quickplot documentation.
-This Quickplot documentation page is also part of the Quickplot source.
-This README file is just a brief introduction to Quickplot.

-## What is Quickplot?

 Quickplot is an interactive 2D plotter.
 You can very quickly swim through data with Quickplot.
 Quickplot is GPL(v3) free software.

-The Quickplot source package installs HTML files, man pages and text files that document Quickplot.
+This source package contains HTML files, man pages and text files that document Quickplot.
+The [Quickplot home page](http://quickplot.sourceforge.net/) contains the lastest Quickplot documentation.

 ## Building QuickPlot